Blank Canvas: 7 Tips for Decorating a Home or Office with Canvas Prints

 Go Local with Brooklyn Signs for Quality You Can Count On

 By using a reputable graphics shop for your canvas printing, you avoid the annoyance of getting an inferior product or one that’s been damaged from careless shipping.
-For the kind of quality, you can count on for your home of office, go local with Brooklyn Signs.
-For the best in canvas prints for your home or office, please email email@example.com or call us at (718) 252-7575.
+For the kind of quality, you can count on for your home or office, go local with Brooklyn Signs.
+For the best in canvas prints for your home or office, please email firstname.lastname@example.org or call us at (718) 252-7575.

 By Brooklyn Signs / No Comments